 other neurotic disorders (e.g., neurasthenia).

 Diagnosis of an anxiety disorder can be challenging, particularly in older people.
 Symptoms of anxiety can be similar to those of other psychological conditions, such as depression, and the frequent presence of comorbid mental disorders further complicates diagnosis across all age groups.(13) Differentiating excessive anxiety from concerns around a recent distressing experience in older people, for example, after a fall, can also prove difficult.(14) Anxiety in such scenarios might be expected by both the patient and the clinician, and, therefore, a diagnosis of an anxiety disorder might not be considered.
-Additionally, some older people might have beliefs about emotional problems that make them reluctant to raise concerns about anxiety, which compounds the difficulty in recognising anxiety in this age group.(13)
+Additionally, some older people might have beliefs about emotional problems that make them reluctant to raise concerns about anxiety, and it has been recognised that older adults from ethnic minority groups often have different manifestations of anxiety, both of which increase the difficulty in recognising anxiety in this age group.(13;15)

-Compared with younger adults, older people often present to their clinician with non-specific symptoms, such as tiredness, or symptoms that are frequently related to the ageing process, such as changing sleep pattern.(15) A common symptom of anxiety is deterioration in memory, which could be interpreted as signs of cognitive decline or onset of dementia.(16) Across all age groups, anxiety disorders are often associated with pain and physical symptoms that could be a sign of heart disease or another physical illness,(7) and, in these cases, identifying a presumed physiological cause is likely to be the focus of initial clinical investigations.
+Compared with younger adults, older people often present to their clinician with non-specific symptoms, such as tiredness, or symptoms that are frequently related to the ageing process, such as changing sleep pattern.(16) A common symptom of anxiety is deterioration in memory, which could be interpreted as signs of cognitive decline or onset of dementia.(17) Across all age groups, anxiety disorders are often associated with pain and physical symptoms that could be a sign of heart disease or another physical illness,(7) and, in these cases, identifying a presumed physiological cause is likely to be the focus of initial clinical investigations.
 Moreover, older people frequently require multiple concomitant treatments to manage comorbid psychological and chronic medical conditions, and symptoms of anxiety could be thought to be associated with pharmacological treatment.

 If an anxiety disorder is suspected, standardised screening questionnaires can initially be used to evaluate the presence and severity of anxiety.
-Validated screening tests include the Beck Anxiety Inventory, State–Trait Anxiety Inventory, Hamilton Anxiety Scale, and the Hospital Anxiety and Depression Scale.(17) Although useful for initial evaluation and assessing treatment response, the generalised questionnaires are inadequate for determining which specific anxiety disorder is present.
+Validated screening tests include the Beck Anxiety Inventory, Spielberger State–Trait Anxiety Inventory, Generalized Anxiety Disorder 7 (GAD-7), and the Hospital Anxiety and Depression Scale.(18) The individual scales evaluate a set number of items to determine the severity of a patient’s anxiety, with the number of items varying across the rating scales.
+The rating scales differ in that they were designed to assess anxiety in different patient groups.
+For example, the Beck Anxiety Inventory focuses on somatic symptoms of anxiety and was developed to differentiate between anxiety and depression.
+By contrast, the Hospital Anxiety and Depression Scale evaluates presence of symptoms of anxiety and depression in physically ill people.(18) The effects of variation in language, education, and culture across ethnic groups can lead to variation in judging severity.(15) Although useful for initial evaluation and assessing treatment response, the generalised questionnaires are inadequate for determining which specific anxiety disorder is present.
 A formal clinical diagnostic assessment by an experienced clinician will be required to categorise the disorder (based on criteria in the DSM-V or ICD10).

-Psychological and physical symptoms of anxiety are common across all anxiety disorders.(18) Difficulty concentrating, feelings of trepidation, stress and restlessness are typical psychological manifestations of anxiety, whereas fatigue, heart palpitations, and trembling are common physical symptoms experienced by people with anxiety.
+Psychological and physical symptoms of anxiety are common across all anxiety disorders.(19) Difficulty concentrating, feelings of trepidation, stress and restlessness are typical psychological manifestations of anxiety, whereas fatigue, heart palpitations, and trembling are common physical symptoms experienced by people with anxiety.
 In addition to the general symptoms, each anxiety disorder is associated with characteristic symptoms.
-Symptoms or triggers that can distinguish one disorder from another are listed in Table 1.(19) DSM-IV and ICD10 criteria for the individual anxiety disorders are presented in Appendix 1.
+Symptoms or triggers that can distinguish one disorder from another are listed in Table 1.(20) DSM-IV and ICD10 criteria for the individual anxiety disorders are presented in Appendix 1.